wernerbullfrog/js-fundamentals-P1/SETUP.md

 - `[cmd + j]` on Mac

 This will open an instance of the terminal (Mac) or the PowerShell (Win).

-There are 2 ways to evaluate your JS using Node:

 ## Type JS directly into the Node Env.